 The second rotating accumulator is for the Kalman filter, whose statistics are currently calibrated over a 3-month period.
-It is a matter of study to determine whether this interval is long enough.
+A side study showed that this interval yields results very similar to a 5-month period.

 The third rotating accumulator is for the PERSIANN-CCS/PMW calibration, which uses an interval of 6 pentads (30 days) for stability.
 The accumulator file is trailing for the Early and Late runs and centered for the Final run.